tfachada/thesist/template/Chapters/0-Quick-guide.typ

   ]
 ]

-=== Subfigures

-Subfigures are implemented in this template via the function `subfigure-grid`.
-This is a slightly modified version of the `grid` function of the #link("https://typst.app/universe/package/subpar")[`subpar`] package for subfigures.
-The modifications allow it to work with the numbering used by figures in this thesis format.

-This is `subfigure-grid` in action:

-#subfigure-grid(
-  figure(
-    image("../Images/0-Quick-guide/andromeda.jpg", width: 90%),
-    caption: [An image on the left.]
-  ), <sub-left-example>,
-  figure(
-    image("../Images/0-Quick-guide/andromeda.jpg", width: 90%),
-    caption: [An image on the right.]
-  ), <sub-right-example>,
-  align: top,
-  columns: (1fr, 1fr),
-  caption: [A figure composed of two subfigures],
-  label: <subfigure-grid-example>,
-)

-Above in @subfigure-grid-example, we see a figure which is composed of two other figures, namely @sub-left-example and @sub-right-example.

-== A note about equations
+=== A note about equations

-Like figures, equations also need to be centered and numbered.
+Although equations don't need to be listed, they still need to be centered and numbered, just like figures.

 #linebreak()